ChunmingZhangUW/Robust_penalized_BD_high_dim_GLM/README.md

 ============== Readme description for Matlab codes =============================

-This is the readme description for producing results (tables, figures) related to the overdispersed Poisson responses in simulation studies presented in the paper:
+This is the README description for producing results (tables and figures) related to the overdispersed Poisson responses in simulation studies presented in the paper:

 Zhang, C.M., Zhu, L.X., and Shen, Y.B.
 (2023).
 Robust estimation in regression and classification methods for large dimensional data.
 Machine Learning, 112(9), 3361–3411. [https://link.springer.com/article/10.1007/s10994-023-06349-2]